sys-bio/SBstoat/README.md

 * Improved performance of SuiteFitter by a factor of 7.
 * Parallel implementation of Cross Validation
 * Cross validation for ``SuiteFitter``; runs in parallel for each fold.
+* Speedup of bootstrap by a factor of 5 by reducing the volume and complexity of data transferred by ``BootstrapRunner``.

 # Developer Notes